 So, you’re considering a vasectomy.
-Maybe it’s because you’ve simply decided that your family is the size it needs to be and you don’t want any more children.
-Or maybe there were pregnancy complications that arose during the birth of your last child and, to avoid such outcomes again, the procedure is needed.
-A vasectomy, or the surgical cutting of the vas deferens, the tube that carries sperm from the testicles and out into the world, is a common procedure.
-Still, it’s one (“you’re going to cut what?”) that sends chills up any man’s spine — or nether region.
-So, what do you need to know about vasectomies, and even vasectomy reversal?
+Maybe it’s because you’ve decided that your family is the size it needs to be and you don’t want any more children.
+Or maybe there were pregnancy complications that arose during the birth of your last child, and, to avoid such outcomes again, the procedure is needed.
+In any case, a vasectomy, or the surgical cutting of the vas deferens — the tube that carries sperm from the testicles and out into the world — is a common procedure.
+Still, it’s one that sends chills up any man’s spine — or nether region. (“You’re going to cut what?”)
+So, what do you need to know about vasectomy cost, recovery, and side effects?
 Here are some fast facts.

 What Types of Vasectomies Are There?

 So, there are two types of vasectomies: incision and non-incision.

 The incision procedure takes about 20 to 30 minutes.
 A patient is put under, and the doctor makes a small cut on each of side of the scrotum, or one straight down the middle.
 They go in and remove a small section of each vas deferens, and the tubes are either tied off (just with a knot — no fancy balloon animal-type stuff), blocked with surgical clips, or cauterized with an electric current.
 The latter was the vasectomy method practiced for years, and probably the reason so many men are freaked out by the idea of getting one.

 A non-incision vasectomy is a faster procedure and doesn’t require the patient to be put under.
 Developed in China in 1974, it’s becoming the more standard method.
 Doctors makes a single tiny puncture to reach both tubes.
 From there, it’s all pretty much the same.
 Other advantages of non-incision: You won’t need stitches, there’s reduced risk of infection or bruising, and you can recover quicker.